getzola/zola/docs/content/documentation/getting-started/configuration.md

 # Whether to generate a RSS feed automatically
 generate_rss = false

+# Max number of urls in a single sitemap file.
+# If the number of urls exceed this limit, as many .xml files as necessary are created
+# and are reffered to in a main sitemap.xml
+sitemap_limit = 30000

 # The number of articles to include in the RSS feed.
 Will include all items if
 # not set (the default).
 # rss_limit = 20